 Omar is Runnymede's Director.
 Prior to this he was Runnymede's Head of Policy and led the financial inclusion programme.
-Omar sits on the Department for Work and Pensions' Ethnic Minority Advisory Group and is a 2012 Clore Social Leadership Fellow.
+Omar sits on the Department for Work and Pensions' Ethnic Minority Employment Stakeholder Group and is a 2012 Clore Social Leadership Fellow.

 Omar has also published many articles and reports on political theory and British political history for Runnymede over the past eight years and has spoken on topics including multiculturalism, integration, socio-economic disadvantage, and positive action.
 These include giving evidence to the United Nations in Geneva, the European Parliament in Strasbourg, on Capitol Hill in Washington DC, academic conferences in Manchester, Oxford, Paris, and Warsaw, the CRE Race Convention, the Lithuanian Centre for Human Rights, a Treasury/DFID conference on remittances, St George’s House (Windsor Castle), Wilton Park, and many other engagements in the UK and Europe.

 Omar completed his DPhil in Political Theory from the University of Oxford, a Masters in Political Science from the University of Wisconsin-Madison, and a Masters in South Asian Studies from the School of Oriental and African Studies.

-Debbie is a Head of Research at Runnymede.
+Debbie is Head of Research at Runnymede.
 Her work has included research on the impact of educational ‘choice’ agendas on BME parents and children.

 She has organised large conferences on education and community cohesion and speaking and writing about issues to do with choice, cohesion, achievement and educational inequality.

-Debbie’s upcoming publications include a re-examination of race equality and school exclusions and an assessment of current policy surrounding widening participation in higher education.
+Debbie’s publications include a re-examination of race equality and school exclusions and an assessment of current policy on widening participation in higher education.